gfiorav/carto_loves_mac/README.md

 postgres=# \q
 ```

 Ok!
 So we have a PostgreSQL database we can use.
-You can run `brew services start postgresql` to start the PostgreSQL db (and restart automatically when you restart your computer).
+You can run `brew services start postgresql95` to start the PostgreSQL db (and restart automatically when you restart your computer).
 Now we have to configure it.
 By convention, `brew` will install everything under `/usr/local/var/`.
 This is important, we will have to do som symlinking later.
 For now, let's modify the `pg_hba.conf` file accroding to instructions by doing

 ```
 vim /usr/local/var/postgres/pg_hba.conf